-“Her foot is smaller.”
+“Her feet are smaller.”

 “What size are you?
 Maybe I can find someone who has an extra pair.”

-“Eight.”
+"Nine.”
 She paused.
 “I know.
 Giant feet.
 Like Godzilla.
 Wait until Bobby finds out,” she said with a sigh.

 “Don’t worry,” I said.
 “I won’t tell him.
 He has a big mouth and he needs to learn to just shut up.”

 Dorcas giggled, and held her hand up to her mouth.
 For some reason, the gesture made me realize that I wanted to be her friend.
-We both knew, without having to say it, that we were on the same side, at least when it came to dealing with Bobby.

 An idea popped into my head.
 “Do you have any tape?
 We could tape the sole to the upper part, then it won’t flap around so much.”

 Dorcas blinked and adjusted her huge, smudged glasses.
 “I wish I had some, but I don’t.”

 “What if I bring some to school tomorrow?”
 I suggested.
 “My dad has a roll we can use.
 It’s super-industrial.”

 Dorcas shook her head and waived her hand dismissively in the direction of the living room.